Enterprise Recon 2.14.0

 5. Click Commit to add the Target.

-Edit SharePoint Online Path
+Edit SharePoint Online (Legacy) Path

 1. Set Up SharePoint Online as a Target.